 A fun and easy scenario to fantasize about is the famous wall-crawler fighting the indestructible Canadian.
 While one has infallible instincts against harm, the other has an indestructible body.
 This would definitely be an interesting fight.
 But how would we know who would win with Spider-Man vs Wolverine?
 Well, it turns out there is a giant-sized special issue comic that explores this, and more.

-The name of the comic is literally called Spider-Man Versus Wolverine, and the massive 64-page story is a much deeper tale than anyone would have expected.
+The name of the comic is literally called Spider-Man Versus Wolverine, and the massive 64-page story (Affiliate Link) is a much deeper tale than anyone would have expected.
 Published in 1987 Peter Parker (Spider-Man) is in Berlin on assignment to take photos.
 The Berlin Wall is still up and Wolverine is in the country as well while dealing with both the CIA and the KGB.
 Wolverine just wants to protect Charlemagne, his longtime friend, associate and girlfriend.
 Peter is in Berlin with Ned Leed, both on assignment.

 Ned Leed, also known as the Hobogoblin, was found tied up and had his throat slashed in his room.
 (Somehow this passed the Comic Code Authority despite its mature themes) Wolverine repeatedly tries to warn Parker that he is over his head.
 He knows Peter is Spider-Man due to his scent, an ability Wolverine possesses and uses to track people.
 In a graveyard, Wolverine’s girlfriend Charlie asks Wolverine to kill her to avoid being murdered, captured or tortured by the KGB.
 Spider-Man witnesses this and decides to intervene.
 Next thing you know, we have a Spider-Man vs Wolverine situation as they fight each other.